att/rcloud/doc/1.6/whatsnew/doc.md

 </div>

+# Release Notes; Latest Version: v1.6

 Created 2016-07-18. **What's New!** contains a list of new features, GUI enhancements and bug fixes.
 It is currently maintained by [Spencer Seidel](http://www.spencerseidel.com) on a voluntary basis.

 <a name="gui"></a>